venkatasai-kadamati/wordsmith/README.md

-# wordsmith
+# Wordsmith
-A Quote Generator, helps motivate from big bens.
+A Quote Generator that harnesses the wisdom of Big Ben to inspire and motivate!

-### Learning
+### Learning 📚
-While exploring the depths of the project implementation, these were the notable learnings :
+While delving into the depths of project implementation, here are some notable learnings:

-1. CORS Issue - Can be solved using proxy server, while in our project we are using an free API, noticed that this issue comes up a lot when using free APIs.
+1. 🌐 CORS Issue: We encountered the CORS (Cross-Origin Resource Sharing) problem.
+To overcome it, we employed a proxy server.
+It's worth noting that this issue frequently arises when utilizing free APIs.

-2. Animated libraries can be found abundant but still it is recommended to stick with lotte ones [Minimal and is very good accessibility wise].
+2. 🎨 Animated Libraries: There is an abundance of animated libraries available, but we discovered that sticking with Lottie libraries proved to be beneficial.
+They offer minimal design and excellent accessibility features.

-3.
+Let the wisdom of Big Ben inspire you and keep you motivated! 🕰️💫